-In Jurassic Park, Jackson portrays Ray Arnold, chief engineer of the dinosaurs Park.
+In Jurassic Park, Jackson portrays Ray Arnold, the chief engineer of dinosaur Park.
 Well, at least until the Velociraptor eats him.
 Arnold’s line, “Hold on to your butts”, has become a popular quote.

 That is until the giant ape crushes Packard to death under his fist.